merryChris/gameLord/README.md

 ### Notes

 * You can add new games as submodules like [Hangman](https://github.com/merryChris/hangman).
-* About API documents, plz see more at [wiki](https://github.com/merryChris/gameLord/wiki).
+* Please see more at [wiki](https://github.com/merryChris/gameLord/wiki) for more documents.